IBM/blockchain-network-on-kubernetes/README.md

 #### Modify the Kubernetes configuration scripts

 If there is any change in network topology, need to modify the configuration files(.yaml files) appropriately.
 The configuration files are located in `artifacts` and `configFiles` directory.
-Everytime you do not need to make changes in all the files.
-It all depends on your network topology.
 For example, if you decide to increase/decrease the capacity of persistant volume then you need to modify `createVolume.yaml` only.

 #### Run the script to deploy your Hyperledger Fabric Network